expel-io/pyexclient/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Pyexclient is a Python client for the Expel Workbench.
 If you can click it in the UI, you can also automate it with our APIs.
 Want to build a custom report?
 Integrate Expel Workbench with your SOAR platform?
-Pyexclient can help you acommplish that and more!
+Pyexclient can help you accomplish that and more!

 <!-- GETTING STARTED -->